UWPCE-PythonCert/PythonCertDevel/_sources/modules/MetaProgramming.rst.txt

 Class Objects
 =============

-Metaprograming is all about creating and manipulating programs.
-Classes are a very important part of programming in Python, so naturally, to do proper metaprograming, we need to be able to create and manipulate class objects as well.
+Metaprogramming is all about creating and manipulating programs.
+Classes are a very important part of programming in Python, so naturally, to do proper metaprogramming, we need to be able to create and manipulate class objects as well.

 And classes can have a lot more complexity than simple objects (or instances).